 - Administrative License Suspension (ALS): If you refuse to take a Breathalyzer or blood test or if you take the test and fail, your driver’s license may be automatically suspended by the Texas Department of Public Safety (DPS).
 You have 15 days from the date of your arrest to request a hearing to challenge the suspension.

 - Court appearances: You will be required to appear in court for arraignment, where you will enter a plea of guilty or not guilty.
 If you plead not guilty, a trial date will be set.

 - Defense preparation: Your attorney will begin preparing your defense, which may involve investigating the circumstances of your arrest, challenging the evidence against you and negotiating with the prosecution.

 - Possible plea bargain: In some cases, the prosecution may offer a plea bargain, which involves pleading guilty to a lesser offense in exchange for a reduced sentence.

-Every individual holding a driver’s license provides their implicit consent to take a chemical test upon request by an authority to determine blood alcohol content (BAC).
+Every individual holding a driver’s license provides their implicit consent to take a chemical test upon request by an authority to determine blood alcohol concentration (BAC).
 If you refuse, you may be subject to some of the penalties outlined below.
-However, the possibility of malfunctioning breathalyzers and improper law enforcement procedures may aid in your defense.
+However, the possibility of malfunctioning Breathalyzers and improper law enforcement procedures may aid in your defense.